 Why should I join the CT?

-First and foremost, because it’s awesome.
-On a more practical note, if you’re at all considering going into journalism it’s a great way to get experience in the industry–you’ll find that pretty much any publication will want to see a couple of clips before they hire you and a college newspaper is one of the easiest ways to start amassing them.
+First, if you’re at all considering going into journalism it’s a great way to get experience in the industry–you’ll find that pretty much any publication will want to see a couple of clips before they hire you and a college newspaper is one of the easiest ways to start amassing them.
 Even if you don’t want a career in journalism it will look great on your résumé and you’ll gain experience working in an office environment.
-Being on the CT is also a great way to feel more connected to the University–you’ll get to interview tons of cool people, attend awesome events and just generally be in the know.
-We could go on and on about why joining the CT would be the best decision you’d ever make, but in an effort to keep this brief(ish) we’ll just say that it’s a friendly environment to work in, you’ll get a lot of great experience and be the envy of all your friends.
+Being on the CT is also a great way to feel more connected to the University–you’ll get to interview lots of great people, attend awesome events and just generally be in the know.
+It’s a friendly environment to work in, you’ll get a lot of great experience and be the envy of all your friends.

 What’s the best time to get involved with the CT?